Obstructive syndrome in the elderly diagnosis. Bronchial obstruction syndrome (bronchospastic syndrome)

 • imperfection of the respiratory system;

-• allergic diseases in a child or his genetic predisposition to them(the anamnesis of the parents is aggravated by allergies or bronchial asthma);
+• allergic diseases the child or his genetic predisposition to them(parental history is burdened with allergies or bronchial asthma);

-• severe pregnancy of the mother, her smoking or chronic diseases that affect the proper development of the crumbs;
+• severe pregnancy of the mother, her smoking or chronic diseases affecting the proper development of the baby;

 • smoking near the baby;